TIPS FOR THE SMART BUYER:

 WHOM CAN YOU NOT TRUST?

-Do not act solely upon the opinions of those with for profit interests in marketing and promotion, brokerage commissions, finders fees, or laundry equipment sales – for they are in a position to put their profits well ahead of your needs.
+Do not act solely upon the opinions of those with for profit interests in marketing and promotion, brokerage commissions, finders fees, or laundry equipment sales.
+Recognize that you will be the source for their profits.

 Make it a point to discover everything a “consultant” has an interest in before acting upon his or her advice.